keboola/developers-docs/integrate/storage/php-client.md

 ---
-title: Storage PHP client library
+title: Storage PHP Client Library
 permalink: /integrate/storage/php-client/
 ---

 * TOC
 {:toc}

-Storage API PHP client library is portable command line client which provides the most complete implementation of [Storage API](http://docs.keboola.apiary.io/).
-The client runs on any platform which has PHP installed.
+Storage API PHP client library is a portable command line client providing the most complete [Storage API](http://docs.keboola.apiary.io/) implementation.
+It runs on any platform which has PHP installed.
-Currently the client implements almost all functions of Storage API including of cousre exporting and importing tables.
+Currently this client implements almost all Storage API functions including, of course, exporting and importing tables.

 The client source is available in our [Github repository](https://github.com/keboola/storage-api-cli).

 ## Installation

-The Library is available as [composer package](https://getcomposer.org/).
+The Library is available as a [Composer package](https://getcomposer.org/).
-If you don't have composer installed on your system, you need to to [install composer](https://getcomposer.org/download/).
-On *nix system you can do so by running:
+Unless you already have it, [install Composer](https://getcomposer.org/download/) on your system.
+On *nix system, do so by running

 {% highlight bash %}
 curl -s http://getcomposer.org/installer | php
 mv ./composer.phar ~/bin/composer # or /usr/local/bin/composer
 {% endhighlight %}

-On Windows, use the [installer](https://getcomposer.org/Composer-Setup.exe)
+On Windows, use the [installer](https://getcomposer.org/Composer-Setup.exe).

 ### Library installation
 To install the library, run